nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Every `Event` contains a `Name`, `Location`, `EventDate`, `Optional<Hours>`, `Optional<Remark>` and a set of `Tags`.
 `UniqueEventList` stores all unique instances of `Event`.

-Note that similar to `Member` class , the `Hours` and a `Remark` fields will only be meaningfully intialised when either `viewMember` or `viewEvent` command is called.
+Note that similar to `Member` class , the `Hours` and a `Remark` fields will only be meaningfully initialised when either `viewMember` or `viewEvent` command is called.
 Hence, these two fields are only tools for UI related purposes.